l0llo/l0llo.github.io/index.md

 ## Studies

-- MS in Computer Science and Engineering at Politecnico di Milano
+- MS in Computer Science and Engineering at Politecnico di Milano with a thesis on ["Regret Minimization Algorithms for the Follower’s Behavior Identification in Leadership Games"](l0llo.github.io/thesis.pdf)

-- BS in Ingegneria Informatica Elettronica e delle Telecomunicazioni at Università di Parma
+- BS in Ingegneria Informatica Elettronica e delle Telecomunicazioni at Università di Parma with a thesis on ["Design and Development of a IoT based Smart-Camera for efficient surveillance systems](l0llo.github.io/Tesi_Triennale.pdf)

 (complete resume [here](l0llo.github.io/cv.pdf))